User Retention Rate

 TL;DR: What is User Retention Rate?

-User retention rate is the percentage of users who continue to use an app over a given period.
-It is...
+User Retention Rate is the percentage of users who continue using an app over a set period.
+It indicates an app's health and user engagement.

 What is User Retention Rate?